corda/corda/docs/source/key-concepts-djvm.rst

 Disable Synchronised Methods and Blocks .......................................

-Since Java's multi-threading API has been excluded from the whitelist, synchronised methods and code blocks have little use in sandboxed code.
-Consequently, we log informational messages about occurrences of this in your sandboxed code and automatically transform them into ordinary methods and code blocks instead.
+The DJVM doesn't support multi-threading and so synchronised methods and code blocks have little use in sandboxed code.
+Consequently, we automatically transform them into ordinary methods and code blocks instead.

 Future Work